Editor’s Note: This resource has been revised and updated for 2019.

 This means reinforcing the block by filling the chambers with rebar and concrete.
-Also it is necessary to put drain pipes that run behind retaining walls to help water run around the walls to help prevent them from failing in heavy rains.
+Also, it is necessary to put drain pipes that run behind retaining walls to help water run around the walls to help prevent them from failing in heavy rains.

 5. Raised Beds

-If you lay your blocks a foot or two above the level of the soil in your bed you can put a peace of plastic or glass over the raised bed to turn it into a cold frame for growing greens in the winter.
+If you lay your blocks a foot or two above the level of the soil in your bed you can put a piece of plastic or glass over the raised bed to turn it into a cold frame for growing greens in the winter.

-6. Ovens, Stoves and Grills
+6. Ovens, Stoves, and Grills

-Weather its just two blocks with a cooking pot set on top and a fire in the middle or a pit smoker big enough to fit a whole hog cinder blocks can be used for outdoor cooking.
+Whether its just two blocks with a cooking pot set on top and a fire in the middle or a pit smoker big enough to fit a whole hog cinder blocks can be used for outdoor cooking.
 The biggest problem with using blocks around a fire is that the high temperatures can cause the blocks to crack.